 by Dr. Bolanle Aina - December 14, 2020

 Erectile dysfunction (ED) is the most common sexual dysfunction in men.
 ED is defined as consistent inability to obtain and or maintain an erection sufficient for sexual intercourse.
-How common is ED?
-ED is quite common, its prevalence increase with age.

 10 Best Virtual Tours: How to Travel the World Without Leaving Home

 Summer may be around the corner but in this day and age, it’s all about staying home and staying safe.
 People around the world are itching to get out there and explore the world after being quarantined due to COVID-19, but it’s crucial to wait until the time is right.
 A time to travel and enjoy gathering with others will come again, but for now, we have to make do with what we can.

 Can You Trust Gwyneth Paltrow’s New Netflix Series, The Goop Lab?

 Gwyneth Paltrow recently made waves (again) with the debut of her new Netflix series, The Goop Lab.
 Ever since the series premiered on January 24, 2020, viewers around the world have been tuning in to watch Gwyneth and her team at Goop tackle controversial topics and experimental treatments such as psychedelics...

 Knitting Your New Year’s Resolution: Is Knitting Good For Your Health?

 by Skye Sherman - January 6, 2020